eformat/argocd-team-topologies/README.md

 ![images/cluster-argo-per-team.png](images/cluster-argo-per-team.png)

-We then use a helm chart that deploys:
+We use a helm chart that deploys:

 - The RedHat GitOps Operator (cluster scoped)
 - Team (cluster scoped) ArgoCD instances